-It’s ideal to have a dedicated machine for your BitTorrent client, but it is energy intensive to leave a full rig powered up and online 24/7.
-Read on as we show you how to set up a power-sipping Raspberry Pi to serve as an always-on downloading machine.
+It’s ideal to have a dedicated machine for your BitTorrent client, so you can seed 24/7.
+But it’s energy-intensive to leave a full rig powered up and online that often.
+Enter the Raspberry Pi.

-Read on as we show you how to turn your Pi into a totally remote controlled downloading machine.
+If that sounds good, read on as we show you how to turn your Pi into a totally remote-controlled downloading machine.

-- The HTG Guide to Getting Started with Raspberry Pi
+- Everything You Need to Know About Getting Started with the Raspberry Pi

 - How to Configure Your Raspberry Pi for Remote Shell, Desktop, and File Transfer